LaserFR/LaserFR/README.md

    - Implementation of enhanced research of Section 5.3.4 and achieved in `filters.py`.

+   - Run `filters.py`.
+For targeted impersonation, if the target is only one, the selected attackers for the target will be printed in the terminal.
+The results will be saved as `targeted_pairs.csv` in the `results` folder.
+If choose to move the images, the filtered-out images will be copied to `selected_data`.
-   - The results will be saved as `selected_pairs.csv` in the `results` folder.
+   - For untargeted impersonation, attackers who can achieve the untargeted attack will be printed in the terminal, and The results will be saved as `untargeted_pairs.csv` in the `results` folder.
 If choose to move the images, the filtered-out images will be copied to `selected_data`.

 ### 3.4 Attack simulation